-Peckham Multi-Storey Car Park is swapping cars for culture this October as it becomes a major new food and arts destination – packed with affordable art studios.
+UPDATED: 19 October 2017.
+Peckham Multi-Storey Car Park is swapping cars for culture on 8 December as it becomes a major new food and arts destination – packed with affordable art studios.

 Seven storeys will be given over to Peckham Levels, a six-year-long venture co-founded and designed by Carl Turner Architects.
 It will take over the Brutalist building on Rye Lane, which is already home to art gallery Bold Tendencies and rooftop summer haunt Frank’s Cafe.